jessfraz/blog/content/post/the-life-of-a-data-byte.md

 drive to start and stop the tape in a split second.
 This was done by placing long vacuum columns between the tape reels and the read/write heads to absorb sudden increases in tension in the tape, without which the tape would have typically broken.
 A removable plastic ring in the back of the tape reel provided write protection.
-About 1.1 megabytes could be stored on one reel of tape.
+About 1.1 megabytes could be stored on one reel of tape[^7].

 If you think back to VHS tapes, what was required before returning a movie to Blockbuster?
 Rewinding the tape!
 The same could be said for tape used for computers.
 Programs could not hop around a tape, or